ColemanFarv/ColemanFarvolden.github.io/_pages/markdown.md

 ## 🏊‍♂️🚴‍♂️🏃‍♂️ Triathlon

 I began my Tri journey with a simple love for 🚴‍♂️ cycling around my 🛣️ house.
-This passion eventually led me to tryout for the university triathlon team, where I discovered a newfound intrest in 🏊‍♂️ swimming and 🏃‍♂️ running.
+This passion eventually led me to tryout for the university triathlon team, where I discovered a newfound interest in 🏊‍♂️ swimming and 🏃‍♂️ running.
 I've honed my skills and developed a deep appreciation for the sport.

 Recently, I took a significant step forward by completing the Muskoka Half 🧲 Ironman.
 This challenging race pushed me to my physical and mental limits, but the sense of accomplishment I felt at the finish line was amazing.
 My ultimate goal is to one day tackle a full 🧲 Ironman triathlon.